7 Best Solar Companies in Macon–Bibb County, GA

 Ask About the Warranty

 Top-notch solar installations should come with strong workmanship and performance warranties.
 A workmanship guarantee covers installation defects, such as cracks in the panels, poor alignment, or poor wiring.
 A performance guarantee ensures a minimum energy output.
-Comprehensive warranties indicate that a solar company believes in its work.
+Comprehensive guarantees show that a solar company believes in its work.

 Evaluate Financing and Incentives

-• Compare system purchase options: Solar panels can be purchased outright or financed over time with loans or leases.
-Confirm key financing details like annual percentage rate (APR), payment schedule, fees, and ownership implications when financing solar panels.
+• Compare system purchase options: Solar panels may be paid for outright or financed through a lease or loan.
+Check important financing details such as fees, payment schedule, annual percentage rate (APR), and ownership implications when financing your solar system.

 Cost of Solar Installation in Macon–Bibb County